apache/celeborn/docs/monitoring.md

         - This metrics data is generated for each user and they are identified using a metric tag.
         - This metrics also include subResourceConsumptions generated for each application of user and they are identified using `applicationId` tag.
     - diskFileCount
-        - The count of disk files consumption by each user.
     - diskBytesWritten
-        - The amount of disk files consumption by each user.
     - hdfsFileCount
-        - The count of hdfs files consumption by each user.
     - hdfsBytesWritten
-        - The amount of hdfs files consumption by each user.

   - namespace=ThreadPool
     - **notes:**
         - This metrics data is generated for each thread pool and they are identified using a metric tag by thread pool name.
     - active_thread_count
-        - The approximate number of threads that are actively executing tasks.
     - pending_task_count
-        - The pending task not executed in block queue.
     - pool_size
-        - The current number of threads in the pool.
     - core_pool_size
-        - The core number of threads.
     - maximum_pool_size
-        - The maximum allowed number of threads.
     - largest_pool_size
-        - The largest number of threads that have ever simultaneously been in the pool.
     - is_terminating
-        - If this executor is in the process of terminating after shutdown() or shutdownNow() but has not completely terminated.
     - is_terminated
-        - If this executor is in the process of terminated after shutdown() or shutdownNow() and has completely terminated.
     - is_shutdown
-        - If this executor is shutdown.

 **Note:**